 Currently, California requires car owners to purchase policies with at least:

-Known as 15/30/5 coverage, these benefits are intended to help crash victims get back on their feet and move forward after serious collisions.
+These benefits are intended to help crash victims get back on their feet and move forward after serious collisions.

 Bodily injury coverage can include compensation for both economic and non-economic damages, including: